What are investment companies?

 - The share price – the price you actually buy and sell at.

-- The net asset value per share (NAV) – the value of the investment company’s assets, less any liabilities it has, divided by the number of shares.
+- The net asset value per share (NAV) – the value of the investment company’s assets, divided by the number of shares.

 - Buying shares at a discount means you pay less than the NAV.